circleci/circleci-docs/docs/local-development.md

 The docs site includes Bootstrap 3, JS, and CSS, so you'll have access to all of its [reusable components](https://v4-alpha.getbootstrap.com/components/alerts/).

 All docs live in folders named after the version of CircleCI.
-The only two you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`.
-These correspond to CircleCI Classic and CircleCI 2.0, respectively.
+The only one you need to worry about is `jekyll/_cci2` or `jekyll/_cci2_ja` if you want to work on our translated content. .

 1. Create a branch and switch to it: